larsonjj/generator-yeogurt/README.md

 - Install the generator: `npm install -g generator-yeogurt` <br>
 - Run the generator: `yo yeogurt`

-Note: If you haven't already, you will need to install and accept the licensing agreement for XCode: `sudo xcodebuild -license`
+Note For Mac Users: If you haven't already, you will need to install and accept the licensing agreement for XCode: `sudo xcodebuild -license`

 ## Features